-PARENT PARTICIPATION
+FAMILY PARTICIPATION

-Families Active@Miquon
+Families Active @ Miquon

-Also known as FAM, Miquon's parent organization is a group of families who work to help build community and support staff with communication, outreach, and events.
+Also known as FAM, Miquon's family organization is a group of adults who work to build community and support staff with communication, outreach, and events.
 As Miquon ambassadors, both on and off campus, they promote the School's philosophy of Progressive education and encourage all families to learn about and embrace its values.
-This group recruits Class Parents, organizes several events for families, including the annual community campfire, pancake breakfast, and Spring Fair.
+This group recruits Class FAMbassadors (see below), matches Buddy Families, and organizes community events such as the annual campfire, gear sales, a book club, monthly walks, Spring Fair, and more.
 FAM can be reached at familiesactive@miquon.org.